Sports Coach Logo Sports Coach Training Principles Fitness Components

 Spend your carbs wisely

-The best thing about the keto diet is that you do get some carbs, so choose them wisely.
-All it takes is a little measuring to ensure you have the portion control, then go ahead and dig into that pie or those potatoes.
+The best thing about the keto diet is that you get some carbs, so choose them wisely.
+All it takes is a little measuring to ensure you have portion control, then go ahead and dig into that pie or those potatoes.
 Remember that alcohol is also considered a carb/sugar.
 It would help if you avoided beer and sugary mixers.

 Tip: Do not forget that your alcohol tolerance will also likely be lower on the keto diet.
 If you are drinking, drink water just as frequently, otherwise, you will be surprised how quickly it hits you.